 If I File Bankruptcy in Atlanta, Georgia, What can I Learn From Famous Historical Bankruptcies?

 When you find yourself looking for debt relief in Atlanta, Georgia, it is important to have some perspective.
-As I tell my clients in my Atlanta, Georgia bankruptcy practice, bankruptcy will allow you to “turn over a new leaf.”
+As I tell my clients when they file bankruptcy in Atlanta, Georgia, bankruptcy will allow you to “turn over a new leaf.”
 In fact, many highly regarded people have declared bankruptcy and then gone on to make their lives even better.
-Here are just a few:
+Here are just a few.

 Walt Disney’s name is synonymous with Mickey Mouse and the “happiest place on earth,” Disneyland.
 However, in 1921, he began a company called the Laugh-O-Gram Corporation in Kansas City, Missouri that was forced to file for bankruptcy two years later because his financial backers pulled out.
 It was then that Disney headed to Hollywood and became one of the highest paid animators in history.